 We at Nautilus strongly encourage you to come to the shop and sit down with one of our artists and talk about the piece you are thinking about getting.
 By being able to sit with your artist, you are able to bounce ideas off of each other and it allows the artist to get a better sense of what you are looking for.
 If you are traveling a far distance and coming the shop ahead of time is not feasible, e-mail correspondence or a phone conversation with your artist would be best.
 If you are interested in getting tattooed our shop manager Jim would be more than happy to assist you in starting the scheduling process.
 Please give the shop a call at 860-372-4841 or send us an email at Nautilustattoo@live.com

 We cannot draw a tattoo for you without a deposit being left and also an appointment date set.
 Since all of our artists have a drawing schedule to keep, we cannot simply draw up the tattoo and give you call when it is done.
 Since we are constantly drawing for appointments, the drawings for scheduled appointments will always take precedent.

-We do require a 50 dollar deposits or more depending on the size of the piece for all appointments made.
+We do require a 100 dollar deposit or more depending on the size of the piece for all appointments made.
 This locks you as well as the artist into the appointment.
 It serves as a placeholder in their schedule as well as covers the time it takes to get the tattoo drawn up.
 For multiple session pieces, the deposit will be rolled over to each new appointment and will be taken off of the final session of the tattoo.